Artic144/Stardew-damage-calculator/README.md

 damageAmount5 = monster.takeDamage(damageAmount5, (int)trajectory.X, (int)trajectory.Y, isBomb, (double)addedPrecision / 10.0, who);
 ```
 It's the end!
 This is where the final `damageAmount5` will be dealt to the enemy.
 The enemy's defense will reduce the damage done by 1 per point (here's the code for that real quick: `int actualDamage = Math.Max(1, damage - (int)resilience);`), and that's the end of our story.

-# Methods

-In this section I hope to give a deeper dive into how I programmed the calculator for those interested.
-All calculator code is written in `Python`, viewable in the `sdv dps.py` file.

-One of the first things my calculator does is generate all possible combinations of inputs given some initial constraints.
-For example, the way my program creates the list of all possible ring combinations begins with a list:

-`valid_rings = ["Iridium","Aquamarine","Jade","Ruby","Lucky","Warrior","Other"]`.

-The program then creates all possible ways to combine two rings from this list

 # Meta Discussion